 Rhodesia, old and new, at the Greater Britain Exhibition 1899

 Yet within a few years the pioneers had laid the foundations for a modern country.
-The pictures on this page show how the early pioneers lived.
-They include a number of private photographs which have probably not been published before kindly donated by a pioneer descendant who wishes to remain anonymous.
+The pictures below were kindly donated by a pioneer descendant who wishes to remain anonymous.
+They include a number of private photographs which have probably not been published before.

 9. blurred 10.
 Dr. Hans Sauer 11.
 PBS Wrey 12. unknown 13.
 Marquand 14. unknown 15.
 Fred.
 Crewe 16.
 Maj.
 Walter Howard